 Shouldn’t you test something out before completely excepting it as something good or beneficial to you?
 Shouldn’t you have a little guard of protection before you completely expose yourself to something or someone new?
 It is your job to make sure that you are careful about who and what you allow in your life.
 It is your right to be picky about it.

 Trust issues are really trust issues when you get into the habit of

 A. Letting your lack of trust hinder you completely.

 Using the idea of trust to block out everything coming your way is obviously unhealthy.
 Not only does it block the bad, but it blocks the blessings.
 Both things that you can benefit from.
 A complete lack of trust can be crippling and not only keep you in a stagnant place in life, but it can completely cripple you and keep you from going after things that you really want and deserve.
 Whole time you could have had that shit.
 But you wanted to have trust issues.

 A friend once told me that they didn’t want to get into a relationship with someone who they liked because there was a general possibility that it might not work out.
 If my eyes could have rolled any further back into my head they would have been in my nostrils.
 (Not because I was judging) I was frustrated that he would dismiss himself from something he wanted, something he could actually attain, because of “trust issues.”
 I asked that same friend if he wouldn’t take a good job because one day he may get fired?
-Sure, you may get lose the job but what if that job taught you things that readied you for the next job you got.
+Sure, you may. get and lose the job but what if that job taught you things that readied you for the next job you got.
 What if that job taught you a skill?
 What if that job made you realize what career you actually wanted to go after?
 Just forget about all that, huh?

 B. When you jump into things or trust entirely too easily.